molecule-one/megan/README.md

 Evaluation can take long time, especially for large beam sizes (up to a couple of hours for USPTO-FULL with beam size 50).

 Evaluation produces two files: `eval_*.txt` has calculated Top K values, `pred_*.txt` contains predicted SMILES and actions

+### Packed data and models

+We include packed pre-processed data, as well as weights of the model trained on USPTO-50k for two variants (reaction type unknown/reaction type given) as a GitHub Release with version number v1.0 in this repo.
+To use data and pretrained models, unpack the "megan_data.zip" archive in the root directory of the project.